lhc17/HoloNet/docs/tutorial_folder/tutorial_CE.rst

 In this tutorial, we demonstrate how HoloNet can be used to analyze and visualize cell-cell communication in spatial transcriptomics data.

-.. note::
 HoloNet needs three inputs:

 1. Spatial transcriptomic data (with gene expression matrix and spatial information).
     - In this version of HoloNet, we support the spatial data based on :class:`~anndata.AnnData` loaded from Scanpy.
 #.
 Cell-type information.
     - Cell-type percentages from deconvolution methods prefer to be saved in ``adata.obsm['predicted_cell_type']``.
     - Categorical cell-type labels prefer to be saved in ``adata.obs['cell_type']``.
 #.
 Database with pairwise ligand and receptor genes.
     - A pandas dataframe, must contain two columns: 'Ligand_gene_symbol' and 'Receptor_gene_symbol'.

+.. note::
     The tutorial mainly follows these steps:

     1. Load spatial transcriptomic data.
     #.
-Construct multi-view communication network among single cells (each LR pair corresponds to one view).
+Construct multi-view communication event (CE) network among single cells (each LR pair corresponds to one view).
     #.
 Visualize communication based on the multi-view network.
     #.
 Other analysis methods (such as clustering LR pairs).

 .. code:: python